-EH 1.4 2019 Development in Hook Lane has given rise to problems which illustrate the fact that the Western side of parish is inappropriate for development.
-Examples include high water table causing site flooding, which has in turn flooded the school playing field preventing use by pupils, site has required continuous pumping, ditches have been over-run, necessitating site visits by Arun Drainage Engineer; damage to narrow lane caused by construction traffic, additional traffic and speeding dangerous to pedestrians, especially where there are no footways.
+EH 1.3 2019 Recent development in Hook Lane has given rise to many problems which illustrate the fact that the Western side of the Parish is inappropriate for development including the high water table in this local area causing site flooding.
+This in turn has flooded the school playing field preventing use by pupils.
+The site has required continuous pumping and ditches have been over-run necessitating site visits by Arun's Drainage Engineer.
+There has also been damage to the narrow lane caused by construction traffic and additional traffic and speeding vehicles are a constant danger to pedestrians, especially where there are no footways.